-Flash memory is used primarily for storage, while RAM (random access memory) performs calculations on the data retrieved from storage.
-By their nature, flash memory and RAM are faster than storage alternatives, such as hard disk and tape.
+Flash memory is used primarily for storage, while RAM (random access memory) contains code and performs calculations on the data retrieved from storage.
+By their nature, flash memory and RAM are faster than hard disk and tape.

 Less expensive still is flash memory.
 Flash memory is non-volatile and can hold data even without power, unlike RAM.
 Compared to either type of RAM, flash memory speed is significantly slower.
-Because of its reduced power consumption, persistent nature and lower cost, flash is used for storage memory, in devices such as SD cards, USB drives and SSDs.
+Because of its reduced power consumption, persistent nature and lower cost, flash is used for storage in devices such as SSDs, SD cards and USB drives.

 This article is part of

 At a basic level, RAM enables users to read from or write to any element of memory in whatever order they please.
 This sets it apart from tape and hard disk storage, which require admins to access data sequentially.

 SRAM is built into a CPU, and users can't upgrade it.
 So, let's take a closer look at how DRAM works to better understand RAM.
 DRAM uses storage cells made up of a capacitor and a transistor.
 DRAM storage is dynamic -- it needs a new electronic charge every few milliseconds to compensate for charge leaks from the capacitor.
 Those storage cells are built into a solid-state chip, and those chips are collected into the familiar rectangular RAM DIMM module that is placed into the connectors on a computer's motherboard.